jeremytammik/tbc/a/1877_au_roundtable.md

 Duration: 60 minutes

-The following Revit API experts will be participating:
+Boris Shafiro, Revit Software Development Manager, is leading this session, and the following other Revit API experts will be participating:

 - Sasha Crotty &ndash; Senior Product Manager, Revit Platform and Services
 - Scott Conover &ndash; Revit Engineering Director